libuv/libuv/docs/src/guide/basics.rst

 **blocking**.
 The actual write to a hard disk or reading from a network, takes a disproportionately long time compared to the speed of the processor.
 The functions don't return until the task is done, so that your program is doing nothing.
-For programs which require high performance this is a major roadblock as other activities and other I/O operations are kept waiting.
+For programs that require high performance, this is a major roadblock as other activities and other I/O operations are kept waiting.

 One of the standard solutions is to use threads.
 Each blocking I/O operation is